Lee-CBG/GAT-GPO-VAE/README.md

 > paper's configuration.
 > The five reported RPE1 seeds come from two run families: `gnn_v4sweep_*` supplies seeds 0–2
 > and `gnn_v4_*` supplies seeds 3–4, as neither family contains all five.
 Both use identical
 > configurations and the same detached encoder.
+The two families were trained four days apart;
+> seeds present in both differ by ≈0.018 in ATE-ρ despite identical YAML and identical
+> `pl.seed_everything()` calls, so a fresh reproduction from this tree will match seeds 0–2 and
+> may not match seeds 3–4 exactly.
+Reported means use one run per seed.

 ---